 Then there is the dairy.

 All dairy, and even organic, is filled with a female cow’s hormones, which belong in a female cow’s body not yours or ours.
+It is hormones that cause a mama to lactate and they are transferred through the milk.

 There are also studies that show that even though the American diet has one of the highest cow’s milk consumption rates in the world we still have one of the highest rates of osteoporosis.
 Why?
 Because the calcium in cow’s milk isn’t able to be fully absorbed by the human body meaning it doesn’t build strong bones it creates brittle bones.